rvnminers-A-and-N/docker-meowcoin/README.md

 Once running, you can docker exec into it and run `raven-cli` to interact with the wallet:

-    docker exec -ti ravencoin-wallet bash
+    docker exec -ti meowcoin-wallet bash
-    $ raven-cli getnewaddress ""
+    $ meowcoin-cli getnewaddress ""
-    $ raven-cli getaddressesbyaccount ""
+    $ meowcoin-cli getaddressesbyaccount ""
-    $ raven-cli getbalance ""
+    $ meowcoin-cli getbalance ""

-# Mining
+# Mining... this section will be updated with kawpowminer configured for MEWC!
+For now, just ignore this, and anything to do with ccminer or any other miner!

-The `ravencoin-gpu-ccminer` container requires a docker-engine with the nvidia runtime enabled by default.
+The `meowcoin-gpu-ccminer` container requires a docker-engine with the nvidia runtime enabled by default.

 First, you will want to install the latest nvidia driver and cuda libraries.